 The Electronic Industry Association (EIA) established a standard to specify voltage levels and protocol for interfacing data-terminal and data communications equipment that uses serial binary interchange.
 The latest revision to this standard has been in effect since 1969 and is referred to as RS-232C.
-While RS-232C specifies a very complex group of data lines and signal levels, most devices equipped with interfaces called "RS-232C" in fact offer a subset of the standard as their interface method.
+While RS-232C specifies a very complex group of

-The download cable provided for data transfer from the G-856AX is terminated with a 9pin female D-connector.
+The download cable provided for data transfer from the G-857 is terminated with a 9-pin female D-connector.
 This cable, (P/N 16492-01), is wired to connect directly to the 9-pin serial port of a MS Windows PC.
 The following table lists the functions assigned to each pin of the pins used on this cable.